 As a regular columnist for Forbes and Inc. he writes about all things business.
 Many of his stories are about the issues and rewards of entrepreneurship.
 He started writing in the early 1990’s when asked to write for the consumer periodical Home Theater Magazine.
 Since that time, he has written numerous articles and papers.

-As a published writer, business leader and entrepreneurship expert with over 30 years of experience, He has the unique ability to be relevant to most audiences.
+As an author, columnist, business leader and entrepreneurship expert with over 30 years of experience, He has the unique ability to be relevant to most audiences.
 He presents at events all over the United States, and has conducted training and coaching over the last three decades to audiences from 5 to 3500.

 Connect with Bill